mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-network-loss/item.en.md

 # Purpose of this article

-In this article we want to create a class that represents a generic neural network, which will build up on the `Layer` class we created [in the first post][part1] of the series: this class should provide some methods that allow to deal with a whole network, like feeding it some input and getting the final network output (just like the little demo we included in our script from the previous post).
+In this article we want to create a class that represents a generic neural network, which will build up on the `Layer` class we created [in the first article][part1] of the series: this class should provide some methods that allow to deal with a whole network, like feeding it some input and getting the final network output (just like the little demo we included in our script from the previous article).

 After creating such a representation, we will be dealing with the concept of loss: the way in which we assess how a neural network is performing, and an essential